fastwow/SkeletonDailySelfie/README.md

 TASK 10: Create and show FullscreenPhotoDialogFragment with selected photo on click

-TASK 11: Save photo path as argument of Fragment
+TASK 11: Save photo path in argument of PhotoListFragment

 TASK 12: Get photo path from arguments bundle